rtfmbrah/nvidia-vaapi-driver-nvenc/README.md

 ## Known issues and expectations

-- Wayland + Electron/Chromium game-window capture may show black horizontal tears on some GNOME/NVIDIA setups.
-- Full desktop capture can behave differently from game-window capture.
 - Some issues appear to be outside the driver (capture/import path), even when encode path is healthy.

 ## Troubleshooting quick checklist